sharieef546/wordle-clone/README.md

 State Management Libraries (for larger applications): For larger applications, consider using state management libraries like Redux or Zustand to manage the global application state more efficiently.
 Deployment: You can deploy your React application to platforms like Netlify, Vercel, or Firebase Hosting.
 By following these steps and incorporating some of the suggested unique features, you can create a compelling and distinctive Wordle clone.
 Good luck!

-NotebookLM can be inaccurate; please double check its responses.